Get insider access

 -31.40 dB

 The Beats Studio Pro have a great noise isolation performance.
-Their ANC improves on the previous generation's by blocking out more noise across the entire range.
-While they don't provide much attenuation against bass frequencies, they do a great job of isolating you from higher-pitched noise like voices or computer fans.
+Their ANC improves on the previous generation, the Beats Studio3 Wireless, by generally blocking out more noise.
+While they don't provide much attenuation against bass frequencies, they do a great job isolating you from higher-pitched noise like voices or computer fans.
 However, you can't use the ANC feature when you're using a wired USB connection.

 7.4